finestructure/Hummingbird/readme.md

 ## Installation

-* Get the latest version from the [Releases page](https://github.com/finestructure/Hummingbird/releases)
+* Download the latest release from the [Hummingbird home page](http://hummingbirdapp.site)
 * Unzip and run!

-Hummingbird has been tested on macOS 10.14 Mojave but it should run on earlier macOS versions as well.
+Hummingbird has been tested on macOS 10.14 Mojave and 10.15 Catalina but it should run on earlier macOS versions as well (macOS 10.11 or higher).

 ## Usage